Boundary-Aware Uncertainty for Feature Attribution Explainers: EXPERIMENTS

 \subsection{Uncertainty Visualization}

+To visualize explanation uncertainty, we plot uncertainty estimates as a heatmap for the explanations derived from an XGBoost binary classifier trained on two selected features.
+Figure \ref{fig:uncertaintyfigure} plots the uncertainty heatmap for the x-axis feature (y-axis feature results shown in App. \ref{app:addnl_results_uncertainty_visualization}), where \emph{darker heatmap regions indicate higher uncertainty}.
+Red points represent training samples for GPEC, Naive-GP, and CXPlain, and represent background samples for BayesSHAP and BayesLIME.
+The DB is plotted as a black line.

+We expect to see higher GPEC uncertainty (dark heatmap regions) for test samples farther away from training samples (red) and close to nonlinearities in the DB.
+We observe that this holds true, especially for high uncertainty regions in the center of Synthetic (top row), the top-right of of Census (2$^{\textrm{nd}}$ and 3$^{\textrm{rd}}$ rows), and the bottom-right of German Credit (bottom).
+In particular, Synthetic is constructed such that the DB for $x_1 \in [-4,4]$ is more complex than $x_1 \notin [-4,4]$.
+To highlight this, in Figure \ref{fig:cosinv} we bin the values of $x_1$ and calculate the average uncertainty over each bin.
+Indeed we observe that the bins within $[-4,4]$ exhibit the highest average uncertainty values under GPEC.

-In order to visualize explanation uncertainty, we train XGBoost binary classifiers using two selected features, which we take to be the black-box model.
-Both GPEC and competing methods are used to quantify the uncertainty for the feature attributions of the test samples, which we choose to be a grid of 10,000 samples over the data domain.
-Uncertainty estimates for the x-axis feature are plotted in Figure \ref{fig:uncertaintyfigure} (results for the y-axis variable are included in App. \ref{app:addnl_results_uncertainty_visualization}).
-Test points are plotted using a heatmap, where darker values indicate high uncertainty.
-GPEC-WEG, GPEC-RBF, and CXPlain require training samples for their amortized uncertainty estimates; these samples, also used as the reference distribution for BayesSHAP and BayesLIME, are plotted in red.
-The DB is plotted in black for reference.
-We observe that the uncertainty heatmap for GPEC-WEG attributes higher uncertainty to samples near nonlinearities in the DB.
-In contrast, GPEC-RBF provides uncertainty estimates that relate only to the training samples; test sample uncertainty is proportional to distance from the training samples.
-The methods BayesSHAP, BayesLIME, and CXPlain results in relatively uniform uncertainty estimates over the test samples.
+In contrast to GPEC, Naive-GP provides uncertainty estimates that relate only to the training samples; test sample uncertainty is proportional to distance from the training samples.
+The competing methods BayesSHAP, BayesLIME, and CXPlain result in relatively uniform uncertainty estimates over the test samples.
 CXPlain shows areas of higher uncertainty for Census, however the magnitude of these estimates are small.
 The uncertainty estimates produced by these competing methods are unable to capture the properties of the black-box model.